Johnny Marr: Early life

-Marr (né John Martin Maher) was born on 31 October 1963 in Saint's Mary's Hospital in Manchester, son of John Joseph Maher and Frances Patricia Doyle, Irish emigrants to England from County Kildare.
-The family lived in Ardwick Green and moved to Wythenshawe in 1972.
-Marr attended St Aloysius Primary School in Ardwick before moving to Sacred Heart Primary School.
-From 1975, he attended St Augustine's Catholic Grammar School, which in 1977 merged with other schools to form St John Plessington High School.
+Marr was born on 31 October 1963 in Saint Mary's Hospital in Manchester, son of John Joseph Maher and Frances Patricia Doyle, Irish emigrants to England from County Kildare.
+The family initially lived in Ardwick Green, but moved to a housing estate on Altrincham Road in Wythenshawe in 1972.
+Marr attended St Aloysius Primary School, in Ardwick, before moving to Sacred Heart Primary School.
+From 1975, he attended St Augustine's Catholic Grammar School, in Sharston, which in 1977 merged with other schools to form St John Plessington High School.
 Marr had aspirations to be a professional football player.
 He was approached by Nottingham Forest and had trials with Manchester City's youth team.

 Marr's said his family's move to Wythenshawe was "like we'd moved to Beverly Hills", and that the move led to him meeting "a bunch of guitar players" which "changed his life".
-The Cult guitarist Billy Duffy was in a high school band that practised across the street from Marr's new house, and Marr would hang out listening to them rehearsing.
+Guitarist Billy Duffy, later a member of the Cult, was in a high school band that practised across the street from Marr's new house, and Marr would hang out listening to them rehearsing.
 He learned to play the guitar with LP vinyl records and a guitar chords dictionary without a teacher.
-Marr formed his first band, the Paris Valentinos, at the age of 13, with Andy Rourke (who had gone to the same high school as Duffy) and Kevin Williams (later an actor, known as Kevin Kennedy), performing for the first time at a Jubilee party in Benchill in June 1977, playing Rolling Stones and Thin Lizzy covers.
+Marr formed his first band, the Paris Valentinos, at the age of 13, with Andy Rourke (who had gone to the same high school as Duffy) and Kevin Williams (later an actor, known as Kevin Kennedy), performing for the first time at a Jubilee party in Benchill in June 1977, playing covers by the Rolling Stones and Thin Lizzy.

 In 1979, he played a single gig at Wythenshawe Forum with a band called Sister Ray and re-united with Rourke in a band called White Dice.
 White Dice entered a demo-tape competition organised by NME and won an audition for F-Beat Records, which they attended in April 1980 but were not signed.
 Around the age of 14, he began spelling his name "Marr" to simplify the pronunciation for those who had difficulty with his birth name "Maher", and to avoid confusion with Buzzcocks drummer John Maher.

-In October 1980, Marr enrolled at Wythenshawe College, and was President of the school's Student Union.
+In October 1980, Marr enrolled at Wythenshawe College, and was President of their Student Union.
 White Dice dissolved in 1981.
 Marr and Rourke then formed a funk band, Freak Party, with Simon Wolstencroft on drums.
 Around this time, Marr first met Matt Johnson, with whom he later collaborated.